-We’ve compiled a handy list of answers to some of our most frequently asked questions.
+We have compiled a handy list of answers to some of our most frequently asked questions.

 Oxfam responds rapidly, helping keep survivors alive by supplying clean water and life-saving essentials.
 We stay for the long-term to ensure communities can rebuild and break the cycle of poverty that made them vulnerable in the first place.
 Find out more about Oxfam's current emergency work.

-Oxfam New Zealand is very much a New Zealand charity.
-The name “Oxfam” began as an abbreviation for the Oxford Committee for Famine Relief, which was set up in Oxford in the UK in 1942, during World War II, to provide relief to war victims in Europe.
+Oxfam Aotearoa is very much a New Zealand charity.
+The name "Oxfam" began as an abbreviation for the Oxford Committee for Famine Relief, which was set up in Oxford in the UK in 1942, during World War II, to provide relief to war victims in Europe.
 Since then, Oxfam organisations have been established in 20 countries and Oxfam New Zealand was formed in 1991 in Auckland.

-Together, these 20 Oxfam organisations comprise the Oxfam International Confederation, working together as a worldwide force to overcome poverty and injustice.
 We believe that by working together globally we can have greater impact.
 Find out more about Oxfam International and our affiliates around the world.

 It's amazing how much can be achieved with just a small donation from generous people like you.
 Donations provide urgently needed funds for our work in Southeast Asia and the Pacific and our emergency response work.
 You can donate online or call 0800 600 700.